sangHa0411/Llama-Instruction-Tuning/README.md

         --evaluation_datasets="[arc,mmlu,hellaswag]" \
         --evaluation_shots="[3,4,5]"
     ```
-    * those command means evaluate Arc, MMLU and Hellaswag benchmarks regularly while training.
+    * Those command means evaluate Arc, MMLU and Hellaswag benchmarks regularly while training.
     * Use 3 shot for Arc benchmark, 4 shot for MMLU benchmark, and 5 shot for Hellaswag benchmark.
   * **Notice**
     * If you use few-shot for evaluation, there are cases which length is more than sequence_max_length.
 In these case, ```eval/eval_preprocessor.py``` deletes truncated shots and uses only perfect shots.
     * For example, even though you give 5 shots, evaL_preprocessor can make some examples less than 5 shots.
-    * 2-Shot example from MMLU Dataset
+    * 2-Shot example from MMLU dataset
       ```
       ### QUESTION:
       The International Space Station (ISS) circles the Earth approximately 410 km above the ground.
 Find the best estimate for the orbital speed of the ISS: